Teacher Training Department

 Many of Diller-Quaile’s Dalcroze courses have been evaluated and recommended for college credit by the New York State Board of Regents National College Credit Recommendation Service (National CCRS).
 Students who successfully complete course work in these classes may be able to transfer recommended graduate credits to fulfill degree requirements at colleges and universities.

-Diller-Quaile also offers Early Childhood Music—tuition-free courses—for early childhood educators teaching in day care centers, Head Start centers, NYC EarlyLearn programs, and social service agencies.
+Diller-Quaile also offers Early Childhood Music for early childhood professionals.
+This course is tuition-free for teachers who are employed by publicly-funded day care centers, Head Start centers, NYC EarlyLearn programs, and social service agencies.
 These courses have been evaluated and recommended for undergraduate and graduate credit by the University of the State of New York, New York State Board of Regents National College Credit Recommendation Service (National CCRS).

 Participants who successfully complete course work may be able to transfer recommended undergraduate or graduate credits to fulfill degree requirements at colleges and universities.
 Additionally, these courses have been approved for Continuing Teacher and Leader Education (CTLE) hours with the New York State Education Department.

 The Dalcroze approach provides an in-depth education in the fundamentals of music; it integrates the ear, mind, and body through rhythmic movement, allied with keen listening, singing, and improvisation.
 This program is designed for music educators, singers, instrumentalists, conductors, and movement teachers.

 Eurhythmics trains the body in rhythm, dynamics, and phrasing;

 Solfège develops the ear, eye, and voice in pitch, melody, harmony, and includes reading and writing music;